jasonhurd1/wab/README.md

 A Javascript-based weight and balance calculator for general aviation aircraft.

+This app is intended for our club to contain within an iFrame on our Squarespace website

 [View the live demo!](https://aaf.jasonhurd.com)

 ## What is Weight and Balance?